-As of December 31, 2020, we had 145 full-time employees and one part-time employee.
+As of December 31, 2021, we had 146 full-time employees and two part-time employees.
 None of our employees are subject to a collective bargaining agreement.
 We believe that relations with our employees continue to remain strong.

-We are full-service wealth management firm and our most important resources are our employees.
+We are a full-service wealth management firm and our most important resources are our employees.
 We have a long history of low employee turnover which is directly the result of a culture that embraces an organizational structure in which the primary functions of client service, investments, technology, operations, and business administration are organized and staffed with professionals who specialize in each of those functions.
 This structure permits each professional to focus on his or her area of expertise without the distraction of other business responsibilities.